 Multi-Cluster Service Discovery in Kubernetes and Service Mesh

 In this blog series, we will dig into specific challenge areas for multi-cluster Kubernetes and service mesh architecture, considerations and approaches in solving them.
-For our first post, we’ll focus on service discovery and how we need to approach it for multi-cluster environments.
+For our first post, we’ll focus on service discovery and how we need to approach Kubernetes for multi-cluster environments.

-What is Service Discovery
+What is Kubernetes Service Discovery?

 Service discovery is the backbone of distributed systems and microservices architecture to understand what services exist in an environment so they can be connected to each other.
 This is important because these services are dynamic, unlike traditional software which had static network locations tied to physical hardware.
 Microservices are constantly changing; being updated, scaled up and down, redeployed and the services need a way to “discover and connect” with each other at all times.

 This is true for Kubernetes environments with application pods being deployed and redeployed to different nodes across a cluster.
 Kubernetes has a built-in service discovery mechanism called “Kubernetes Services” that enables clients to talk to a Virtual IP and get correctly routed at run time to a pod selected by that service.
-In this model, the backing services could be coming and going, but the client just talks to the cluster virtual IP for that service.
-Service mesh takes this a step further and leverages this service discovery to build more sophisticated health checking, request-level load balancing, and fallback policies.
+In this Kubernetes service discovery model, the backing services could be coming and going, but the client just talks to the cluster virtual IP for that service.
+A Kubernetes service mesh takes this a step further and leverages this service discovery to build more sophisticated health checking, request-level load balancing, and fallback policies.
 Outside of Kubernetes, one may use Zookeeper, Consul, or Netflix OSS Eureka to provide a backing registry on which to build service discovery.
-However, what happens when you try to discover services in different clusters, or more importantly, different networks?
+However, what happens when you try to discover Kubernetes services in different clusters, or more importantly, different networks?

-Challenges of Service Discovery Across Networks
+Challenges of Kubernetes Service Discovery Across Networks

 Things start to get more complicated as you think about how to architect service discovery to work across clusters or networks.
 How does a service in one network find services in another network?
 Is there a single, global service registry?
 Do we replicate services between boundaries?
 Do we try to share a single network space across everything?